ARM-software/ethos-n-driver-stack/README.md

 ```
 ## Build the Ethos-N driver stack in Android

 To build the Ethos-N driver stack in Android, you must first install Android NN driver with Arm NN in Android.
-To install Android NN driver in Android, follow the install instructions here: https://github.com/ARM-software/android-nn-driver/blob/master/docs/IntegratorGuide.md You must then put the downloaded Ethos-N project folder in the Android build folder.
+To install Android NN driver in Android, follow the installation instructions here: [https://github.com/ARM-software/android-nn-driver/blob/master/docs/IntegratorGuide.md](https://github.com/ARM-software/android-nn-driver/blob/master/docs/IntegratorGuide.md).
+You must then put the downloaded Ethos-N project folder in the Android build folder.

  _Note: The Android build folder is the same folder that you put the Android NN driver.